JuliaGPU/juliagpu.org/post/2021-06-10-cuda_3.3/index.md

 ## High-level graph APIs

 To overcome the cost of launching kernels, CUDA makes it possible to build computational graphs, and execute those graphs with less overhead than the underlying operations.
-With CUDA.jl 3.1, we provide easy access to the APIs [to record and execute](https://github.com/JuliaGPU/CUDA.jl/pull/877) these graphs:
+In CUDA.jl we provide easy access to the APIs [to record and execute](https://github.com/JuliaGPU/CUDA.jl/pull/877) these graphs:

 ```julia